Emad4770/instant-lottery-web-app/README.md

 #  "Instant Lottery"

+An online Instant Lottery web application, developed using JavaScript, React, Node.js, and SQLite;
+where logged-in users can place bets on periodically drawn numbers.
+Every 2 minutes, 5 distinct random numbers (1-90) are drawn, and all players see the same numbers.
+Players can bet on 1-3 numbers, using points as currency (5, 10, or 15 points per bet).
+Each player starts with 100 points, and their balance only increases through winning bets.
+Once a player runs out of points, they can no longer bet.
+Non-logged users see the game rules and a login form.

 ## React Client Application Routes

 - Route `/`: it is the parent route that includes DashboardLayout component and its children, it is the main page of app, if the user is not logged in it redirects to `/login`